We’re all familiar with the Marvel Comics Avengers character, Wolverine.

 Rather than performing below your potential or suffering from nagging aches, pains and injuries, support your body’s recovery process with these proven techniques and discover what your body can really do.

 12 Scientifically Proven Ways You Can Recover From Exercise Faster

-These techniques range from the very basic (literally doing nothing by fasting) to utilizing some more advanced tools, but they're all pretty much guaranteed to bring results.
+These techniques range from the very basic to utilizing some more advanced tools, allowing you to choose your own recovery adventure.